ibrahimjasim/SnapGram-API/README.md

 ### Content:
 - The creation of this API database was provided through the step by step guide of the C.I.
 DRF-API walkthrough project.
+- [CluelessBiker](https://github.com/CluelessBiker), My mentor for the steps of Deployment